Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Introduction

-Moreover, we examine the research paper as an interface shaped by its disciplinary culture.
-This perspective draws from a long history of Science and Technology Studies scrutinizing artifacts of science as cultural objects.
-Bruno Latour, for example, writes extensively about the social nature of the research paper and the important rhetorical role its figures and tables play in creating scientific truth~\cite{latour1987science}.
-Taking this further, we view the research paper as a media object \cite{manovich2002language}, an assemblage of designed technologies --- like rendered data visualizations, LaTeX, and the PDF file format --- viewed on a screen or printed on paper, which have technological affordances and, as we will discuss, accessibility concerns.

-Rather than studying academic writing in the abstract, we specifically examine the \textit{computer vision} research paper over the past decade.
-Computer vision is a particularly information-rich site~\cite[p.242]{Patton:1990} for understanding the paper as a media object both because of its inherently visual nature and its immense recent growth.
-Over the past decade, the ``deep learning revolution'' has transformed both the field itself and the way computer vision researchers and practitioners feel about it \cite{su2021affective}---specifically ``a general mood of malaise'' \cite{su2021affective} which permeates the field.
-We argue that this malaise is a symptom of an increasingly commodified and competitive research environment, which is visible in the changing interface and ``use'' of research papers.
+In this paper, we study the changes to computing papers in one area---\textit{computer vision}---over the past decade.
+While changes occur over time in the research papers of every discipline, computer vision is a particularly information-rich site~\cite[p.\ 242]{Patton:1990} for understanding the paper as a media artifact both because of its inherently visual nature and its unprecedented recent growth.
+Over the past decade, the ``deep learning revolution'' has transformed several fields of computer science altering both the fields themselves and the way researchers and practitioners feel about them~\cite{su2021affective}.
+In computer vision specifically, Su and Crandall find ``a general mood of malaise'' \cite{su2021affective} which permeates the field.
+We argue that this malaise is a symptom of increased commodification of scholarly attention, which is materially documented in the changing design of research papers.

+By attention, we evoke the attention economy, first proposed by Herbert Simon \cite{Simon1971} and applied to the internet by authors such as Goldhaber \cite{goldhaber1997attention} and Davenport and Beck \cite{davenport2001attention}.
+An attention economy in the workplace has been discussed in CSCW, for example in the work of Yardi et al.\ on the attention economy of internal corporate blogs \cite{yardi2009blogging} or Kraut et al.\ on the attention economy of email marketing \cite{kraut2002markets}.
+To understand its commodification, we turn to the post-Marxist analysis of Claudio Celis Bueno \cite{buenoattention}.
+Bueno frames online attention not just as a scarce resource, but as a form of labor---human activity which has the potential to generate surplus value.
+We claim that this theory of attention as labor applies to the attention paid to academic research as well, and helps to explain recent changes to computer vision.

+Research papers in computing have had a rich history of debate (e.g., conferences vs.\ journals~\cite{Vardi:2009}).
+In the field of HCI and its subfields, including CSCW, debates continue to arise regarding the form and content of the research paper~\cite{Geiger:2019,WallaceOjiEtAl:2017}.
+Canonical works like Dourish's ``Implications for Design'' comment on the relationship between scholarly publishing and larger issues of power in disciplinary culture \cite{dourish2006implications}.
+Sometimes, new formats arise in response; for instance, the pictorial format addresses the need to foreground visual imagery as a significant contribution to HCI~\cite{BlevisHauserEtAl:2015,Blevis:2016}.
+In HCI, these debates exist both as meta-scholarship, shaping the practices of a discipline, and as subject matter, studying the research publishing system as a technological platform.